cbctl/cbctl.github.io/blog/close-grpc-connections.md

 and so on for 1012 lines.

-Basically there were over a thousand open connections to my flintlock server, which can't have been doing it much good.
+Basically there were over a thousand open connections to my `flintlockd` server, which had hit the open file limit set by the system I was running on.
 I guessed that restarting the service had made the problem go away because all of those connections would have been closed.

 All the connections went to the same IP which was likely my CAPMVM controller, which would have been opening (and not closing) several connections per reconciliation